wunderwuzzi23/firefox-cookiemonster/README.md

 ## Inspired by Cookie Crimes

-What inspired me to research and build this?
+What inspired me to research this for Firefox?
 Go check out [Cookie Crimes](https://github.com/defaultnamehere/cookie_crimes) for Chrome by @mangopdf.

 ## Background and more info about browser remote debugging